Mechanism of Action

 Key Benefits

 Cells better shielded from oxidative wear: selenium contributes to the protection of cells from oxidative stress.
-Several controlled trials note that selenomethionine supplementation raises plasma antioxidant enzyme activity in people with initially low status.
+The enzyme rise is greater the lower the baseline activity, and it fades once status is already covered.

-Hair and nails preserved over time: selenium contributes to the maintenance of normal hair and nails.
-Selenoproteins protect the hair follicles, the root of the hair, from oxidative damage.
+Hair and nails preserved over time: selenium contributes to the maintenance of normal hair and normal nails.
+The hair follicle, the root of the hair, is among the fast-renewing tissues where selenoproteins are most in demand.

 A key role in male fertility: selenium contributes to normal spermatogenesis.
-Testicular tissue is among the richest in selenium of the whole body, a sign of its structural role in sperm maturation.
+The testis is the reproductive organ that concentrates the most selenium, a sign of its structural role in sperm maturation.

 Dosage & Forms

-Three families of selenium forms exist on the market.
-Inorganic forms (sodium selenite, sodium selenate) are the least expensive but offer limited tissue retention.
-Selenised yeast provides a spectrum of selenium compounds close to dietary sources, with batch-to-batch variability in composition.
-Pure L-selenomethionine, the form selected by Singular, combines high oral bioavailability with a composition defined to the microgram.
+Three families of forms coexist on the market.
+Inorganic forms, sodium selenite and sodium selenate, are the least expensive and show limited tissue retention.
+Selenised yeast provides a spectrum of compounds close to dietary sources, with batch-to-batch variability in composition.
+L-selenomethionine is a single selenium compound, standardised in selenium, whose content is defined to the microgram.

 In the Singular Formula